-School or Division School of Business and Technology Program or Certificate CCC Risk Management & Insurance Management Program: 1552020102 CIP: 0552020109 Proposed by (faculty only) Bill Van Glabek Presenter (faculty only) Leroy Bugger ove must be present at the Curriculum Committee meeting nool or Division and be resubmitted for a later date.
-Submission date 10/26/2018 Current course prefix, number, and title RMI 2662 Introduction to Risk Management & Insurance All Curriculum proposals require approval of the Curriculum Committee and the Vice Provost for of a proposal is reflected on the completed and signed proposal.
-Approve ☐ Do Not Approve Αρριονέ □ Do Not Approve Commission to the Commission of the Commission o Data Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Vice Provost for Academic Affairs Signatur re Date All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed , Office of Accountability & Effectiveness Sig gnature Date Office of Accountability & Effective less sign Justine Dute
+School or Division School of Business and Technology Program or Certificate Risk Management & Insurance Management Certificate Proposed by (faculty only) Bill Van Glabek Presenter (faculty only) Leroy Bugger Note that the presenter (faculty) listed about • or the proposal will be returned to the Sch ool or Division and be resubmitted for a later date.
+Submission date 9/28/2018 All Curriculum proposals require approval Academic Affairs.
+Final approval or denial proposal.
+Approve Curriculum Committee Chair Signature Date ☐ Approve Do Not Approve Vice Provost for Academic Affairs Signature e e Date - All Curriculum proposals require review by the Office of Acco untability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig nature Date